conn-finn/SportsScraper/README.md

 * Make styling look nicer
     * keeping in mind that it will be read within an email
 * Set up scheduler to run everyday/every other day
+* Set up list of emails instead of inputting them into console